 Despite its name, the Arizona bark scorpion is another dangerous wild animal living in New Mexico.
 This strange, predatory creature is venomous and notable for its two long pinchers and curled tail featuring a stinger at its tip.
 The bark scorpion has a habit of seeking shelter in homes with air conditioning to get away from the hot New Mexico sun!
 They are active at night.
 This creates the opportunity for a human to accidently step on or touch a bark scorpion hiding in their home.
 The scorpion stings as a way to protect itself.
 Their venom is especially dangerous to young children and older people.
 Though death from its sting is the rarest outcome, this creature’s sting is very painful.
 There have been two recorded deaths from scorpion stings since 1960.

 Several species of rattlesnake are common around New Mexico.
 The Mojave rattlesnake is particularly dangerous due to its strong poison.
-Adult coral snakes can measure over four feet long.
 The Mojave rattlesnake’s venom is neurotoxic and hemotoxic which means its poison attacks the heart, brain, and blood.
 You can imagine how powerful its venom is on rodents along with other prey.
 Only two people have died from a Mojave rattlesnake’s bite since 1960.
 Fortunately, looking at this statistic, it seems that death is the rarest outcome for someone bitten by this reptile.

 Apache brown recluse spiders also number among the most dangerous animals native to New Mexico.
 These common spiders are venomous and live in the desert beneath rocks, logs, and dead vegetation.
 They sometimes venture close to people’s homes hiding in woodpiles or sheds.